 If the button is disabled, this will indicate that the associated application is running already.
 Note that PrefEdit reflects the true state of the corresponding process, not the simplified user-oriented view of the Dock.
 For further information, please also the notes on live preference settings in the chapter on property list files.

 If you opened a file containing preference settings, the window will only show the entries which match a certain scope regarding users and computers.
 However, when you like to see all preference settings which currently take effect for a particular application, PrefEdit can evaluate the complete search path, as mentioned in the introduction.
-To do so, press the button Show full preference search path at the upper left corner of the window.
+To do so, click the button Show full preference search path at the upper left corner of the window.
 A gliding sheet will appear as in the example picture below.

-The listed items represent a snapshot created at the moment you pressed the button.
+The listed items represent a snapshot created at the moment you clicked the button.
 The time of the snapshot is shown at the bottom left.
 This means data in this sheet won’t be updated live, even if the corresponding files change in the background.

 Note that the window contains data from many files which may influence each other in complex fashion.
 To avoid confusion and inadvertent damage of settings, you cannot change any entries in this window.
 The first three columns in the window have the same structure and meaning as their counterparts in the property list window.
 The additional column Source indicates where each effective setting comes from.
 If a setting in the search path comes from the file you have currently opened in the attached window, this will be indicated by bold print.
-For settings that come from files other than the file currently open, you can press the corresponding arrow markers to open them in PrefEdit.
+For settings that come from files other than the file currently open, you can click the corresponding arrow markers to open them in PrefEdit.

 In many cases, entries shown in the table come from positions further back in the preference search path.
 This means by copying such an entry from this window to the attached main window, the property will raise its position in the search order.
 If you later edit the copied entry, giving it a new value, the new value will override the default value which was set at the scope lower in the search order.
 You can copy an entry as follows: